exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Web Conferencing Core
 -----------

 Web Conferencing core adds a Call Button to users, spaces and chat rooms in eXo Platform.
 Call Button can be used respectively to place a 1:1 call or start or join a group call.
-As the core offers a call button integration in to user interface of the platform, a connector implementation doesn't need to care about such aspects as finding a place in the UI, dealing with other connectors buttons alignement.
-Instead a connector need provide a markup of its call button that will be added and action handlers for it.
-A contract between the core and connector prescribed in Connector SPI which defines integration points and a way of connector registration in the system.
+As the core offers a call button integration to user interface of the platform, a connector implementation doesn't need to care about such aspects as finding a place in the UI, dealing with other buttons alignement.
+Instead, a connector provides a markup of its call button and action handlers for it.
+A contract between Web Conferencing core and connector prescribed in Connector SPI which defines integration points and a way of connector registration in the system.

 Additionally core offers an API to help build a call conversation, maintain its state and exchange information between all participants.
 This API may work as a scaffolding for a new connector implementation and it covers following functionality:
 * Context information (call provider, user status, current user, space, chat room) - required to find call type (group or one-on-one) and its participants, other contextual data